rodrigofs/filament-masterdetail/README.md

 ## Overview

-**Filament Master Detail** is a dynamic management plugin for HasMany (1,n) relationships in FilamentPHP.
+**Filament Master Detail** is a dynamic management ~~plugin~~ **Form Component** for HasMany (1,n) relationships in FilamentPHP.
 It allows you to add and remove related records directly within the parent form, without the need to save the parent record first.
 Ideal for fast and fluid data entry scenarios.

 ---